This article explains the purpose and prerequisites for performing an automatic device migration.

 - The host network must be configured to meet the SIRIS, ALTO and DNAS Networking & Bandwidth Requirements.

 - Both the source and destination devices must be on the same LAN and must be able to communicate with each other.

 - If the source device has ownCloud (Datto Drive Local) data, do not use the Self-Service Device Migration tool.
 Contact Datto Technical Support for assistance with your migration.

 - If the source device has NAS shares, Datto recommends changing the hostname and IP address of the source device immediately before performing the migration to prevent users from continuing to write data to the source appliance during or after the migration.
 Make note of the new IP address or hostname, and reboot the source device to apply the changes.

 - Legacy NAS shares cannot be migrated by the Device Migration wizard.
 You must migrate these shares manually.
 See the Legacy NAS shares section of this article for more information.

 - All local user accounts on the destination device will be replaced with the source device's user accounts.

 - A device migration is extremely bandwidth-intensive and will require downtime for both the source and destination devices.
 Datto recommends scheduling a maintenance window during off-peak hours to ensure minimal service disruption.

-- Datto does not recommend canceling a device migration once it has started.
-Canceling a running migration may leave both the source and destination devices in an unusable state.
+- Datto does not recommend interrupting a device migration once it has started.
+Interrupting a running migration may leave both the source and destination devices in an unusable state.